 - Look at your retail floor plan and see if and how you could incorporate a cannabis products section within your existing space.

 - Do you have the right team in place?
 If not, what do you need to do to get prepared and educated?

 - Why should consumers choose your retail store?
 How will you communicate this message?

 - What safety and security practices do you need to put in place to keep staff, consumers and the public safe?
 Not all cannabis producers are equal, so start learning about reputable growers and manufacturers of cannabis products and make note of manufacturing safety standards, practices, track record, and source of their cannabis.
 Some producers grow various strains of cannabis, each with unique genetic characteristics and lineage.

 Need Help Planning for Marijuana Sales in BC?

-If you are currently a licensed liquor retailer and would like to know more about how you can prepare for legal retail marijuana sales in BC, contact the liquor licensing experts at Rising Tide Consultants.
+If you are currently a licensed liquor retailer and would like to know more about how you can prepare for legal BC cannabis retail sales, contact the liquor licensing experts at Rising Tide Consultants.